So, you’ve decided to get a new dog. Thumbs up!

 You’ve just joined the 42.5 million households in the U.S who have one or more dogs if you are not already a part of this number.

 Dogs have become part and parcel of human life.
-From family-centric dogs to service dogs, the dog you purchase may just end up being a life-saver or what your family needs to bond together.
+From family-centric dogs to service dogs to a pug dog for sale in KY, the dog you purchase may just end up being a life-saver or what your family needs to bond together.

 If you’re on the hunt for a new dog, make sure your decision is not an impulsive one.
 Here are some things to look out for before settling on one.